-Last week, Eric wrote a great guide on how to negotiate for the salary you deserve.
+Last week, we published a guide on how to negotiate for the salary you deserve.
 This week, I’d like to give you some stories straight from teachers who have gone through that process.

 While I was interviewing teachers on this topic, I was struck by how often people don’t negotiate because they’re afraid of seeming “entitled” or “greedy”.
 This is especially true for teachers transitioning from district schools, where salaries are set.

 There’s a great line in Mindy Kaling’s book: "Work hard, know your shit, show your shit, then be entitled."
 You work hard.
 Teaching (and doing it well) is a special skill.
 Negotiation isn’t entitlement if you’re a great teacher with a lot to offer — it’s standing up for yourself and asking for what you deserve.

 Here are a few teachers who advocated for themselves and what they want you to know in the process:

 Courtney L. (charter school teacher — 3 years of experience) successfully took the initiative to ask for a higher salary and used evidence to support her case.

 The two biggest takeaways I got from my experience were to ask for what I want, and to make it happen for myself.